mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 (MapR Stream, Kafka ...) and simple programing model.
 Spring Cloud Stream has cracked the problem of being broker agnostic and provides a simple programing model, which let's developer concentrate on functionality.

-I would say,reading documentation, MapR Stream and Spring Cloud Stream combination is a match made in heaven!!!
+I would say,reading documentation atleast, MapR Stream and Spring Cloud Stream combination, is a match made in heaven!!!

 MapR Stream + Spring Cloud Stream = Developer productivity = High Performance & Scalability